-The impact of pruning on the four possible combination of groups is show in Fig.~\ref{fig:acc_per_tok_count} (right).
-The probing performance on the tokens which are frequent in POS tagging data (\texttt{freq} and \texttt{rare-MLM/freq-POS}) keep almost constant up to pruning rate 40\%.
+The impact of pruning on the four possible combinations of groups is shown in Fig.~\ref{fig:acc_per_tok_count} (right).
+The probing performance on the tokens which are frequent in POS tagging corpus (\texttt{freq} and \texttt{rare-MLM/freq-POS}) keep almost constant up to a pruning rate of 40\%.
 While tokens which are rare in POS tagging corpus (\texttt{freq-MLM/rare-POS} and \texttt{rare}) seem to suffer more with pruning rate growth.
 This lends support to the possibility that the amount of linguistics contained in the pretrained vectors decreases across all the token groups.

-Finally, we note that up to 60\% of pruning both \texttt{freq-MLM/rare-PoS} and \texttt{rare} groups behave similarly but at 70\% pruning rate the tokens that are rare everywhere (\texttt{rare}) suffer from higher drop, compared to \texttt{freq-MLM/rare-PoS} meaning that probing model is not able to recover the correct PoS tags for rare tokens.
-This suggests that \textit{memorization} gets removed from the pretrained model at higher pruning rate, but it is exploited by the probing model at lower pruning rates.
+Finally, we note that up to 60\% of pruning both \texttt{freq-MLM/rare-PoS} and \texttt{rare} groups behave similarly but at 70\% pruning rate the tokens that are rare everywhere (\texttt{rare}) suffer from a higher drop, compared to \texttt{freq-MLM/rare-PoS} meaning that probing model is not able to recover the correct PoS tags for rare tokens.
+This suggests that \textit{memorization} gets removed from the pretrained model at a higher pruning rate, but it is exploited by the probing model at lower pruning rates.

-\subsection{Probing intermediate checkpoints}
+\subsection{Probing Intermediate Checkpoints}

 Until now we measured correlated probing accuracy on top of fully-trained models with the amount of pruning those models underwent.
-Here we use a complementary lens, by analysing how quickly a pretrained model discovers different types of linguistic knowledge?
-For this, we save intermediate checkpoints of RoBERTa models, and probe those.
-Similarly to pruning, this has the advantage that all models share the same architecture.
-The results of the probing accuracy over different epochs is provided in Fig.~\ref{fig:rob_cp_probing}.
+Here we use a complementary lens, by analyzing how quickly a pretrained model discovers different types of linguistic knowledge?
+For this, we save intermediate checkpoints of RoBERTa models and probe those.
+Similar to pruning, this has the advantage that all models share the same architecture.
+The results of the probing accuracy over different epochs are provided in Fig.~\ref{fig:rob_cp_probing}.